My Family's Foundation Entered the Policy Arena, and We Are Not Looking Back - Exponent Philanthropy

 My Family’s Foundation Entered the Policy Arena, and We Are Not Looking Back

 The system needs to change.
-Like many family foundations, we receive several worthy requests that we turn down due to lack of funds.
-Most of our grants are program/project-based—reactive to the problems at hand rather than tackling them before they become an issue.
-In the light of this, the Wright Family Foundation is trying different ways to combat social issues from a more proactive angle.
+Like many family foundations, The Wright Family Foundation in Texas receives several worthy requests that we turn down due to lack of funds.
+Most of our grants are program or project based—reacting to the problems at hand rather than tackling them before they become an issue.
+Considering this, the foundation is trying different ways to combat social issues more proactively.

-In 2011, I was stunned to learn that the Texas Legislature was planning to cut $10 billion from the state’s public schools.
-I was even more shocked to learn that many state legislators thought foundations across Texas would pick up the balance.
-To disabuse politicians of that notion, I attended a meeting at the state capitol with several other funders to educate them on how philanthropy works.
-Despite our efforts, more than $5 billion was still cut from the public education budget.
+In 2011, the Texas Legislature was planning to cut $10 billion from the state’s public schools.
+As the foundation’s executive director, I was shocked when I learned that many state legislators thought foundations across Texas would pick up the balance.
+To disabuse politicians of that notion, I attended a meeting at the state capital with several other funders to educate them on how philanthropy works.
+Despite our efforts, the Texas legislature still cut more than $5 billion from the public education budget.

-Emboldened by our newly acquired knowledge of the policy process, and concerned about the impact of the cuts, foundations joined together in a non-partisan group called TEGAC – Texas Education Grantmakers Advocacy Consortium.
-Through membership dues paid to TEGAC and foundation grants, we commissioned objective research on how schools implemented the cuts and took that data to the Capitol.
-Many schools had cut counselors and a wide range of support programs for low-income students—programs and services found by researchers to have some of the largest impact on educational outcomes.
+Emboldened by our newly acquired knowledge of the policy process and concerned about the impact of the cuts, foundations joined together in a nonpartisan group called TEGAC: Texas Education Grantmakers Advocacy Consortium.
+Through membership dues paid to TEGAC and foundation grants, we commissioned objective research on how schools implemented the cuts and took that data to the state capital.
+Many schools had cut counselors and a wide range of support programs for low-income students—programs and services researchers found to have some of the biggest impacts on educational outcomes.

-The legislators listened and read the clear data we presented.
-In an ironic twist, they listened more to the voice of the foundations than they did to educators and school leaders.
+The legislators listened to and read the clear data we presented.
+In an ironic twist, they listened to the foundations more than they did to educators and school leaders.
 Why?
 Because in politicians’ eyes, foundations represent power and money.
-And they knew we meant business.
+They knew we meant business.

 We quickly realized the power of the collective voice of philanthropy.
 Foundation benefactors, trustees, and staff have a tremendous opportunity to educate legislators about the needs of our communities and the limits of private resources.
 The simple reality is that foundations have political access that the organizations we support and the clients they serve do not.
 Legislators will answer our calls and attend our meetings.
 When Texas foundations invited legislators to come to them for legislative meetings, the state’s leaders came, and they came early.

-The Wright Family Foundation is in the process of creating a philanthropic roundtable of foundations and is commissioning non-partisan research in advance of the 2017 legislative session, to bring to light the devastation teen pregnancy is wreaking not only on Texas teens and their families, but also on our state’s taxpayer-funded budget.
+The Wright Family Foundation is in the process of creating a philanthropic roundtable of foundations and is commissioning nonpartisan research to bring to light the devastation that teenage pregnancy is wreaking not only on Texas teenagers and their families, but also on the state’s taxpayer-funded budget.

 Advocacy Field Guide for Lean Funders